-WVMA and Invisible Fence® Brand Announce Wisconsin’s Project Breathe™ Pet Oxygen Mask Donation Program
+WVMA and Invisible Fence® Brand Team Up for Wisconsin’s Project Breathe™ Pet Oxygen Mask Donation Program

-"By bringing local member veterinarians and local IFB dealers together to offer fire departments the oxygen mask kits we hope to draw more attention to pet safety and the importance of appropriate medical care for pets," said Kim Brown Pokorny, Executive Director, WVMA.
+"By bringing local member veterinarians and local Invisible Fence® Brand dealers together to offer fire departments the oxygen mask kits we hope to draw more attention to pet safety and the importance of appropriate medical care for pets," said Kim Brown Pokorny, Executive Director, WVMA.

 Although the number of pets that die in fires is not an official statistic kept by the U.S. Fire Administration, industry websites and sources have cited an estimated 40,000 to 150,000 pets die each year in fires; most succumbing to smoke inhalation.

-"We are excited to partner with the WVMA and member veterinarians on a program that is very near and dear to our hearts—there is nothing better than hearing about a life saved," said Cam Robinson, Invisible Fence of Madison.
+"We are excited to partner with the WVMA and member veterinarians on a program that is very near and dear to our hearts—there is nothing better than hearing about a life saved," said Ed Hoyt, Director of Invisible Fence® Brand.

-The Ontario Veterinarian Medical Association, Michigan Veterinarian Medical Association, and the Iowa Veterinarian Medical Association are also Pet Safety Partners with Invisible Fence® Brand dealers.
+The Ontario Veterinarian Medical Association, Michigan Veterinarian Medical Association, Illinois Veterinary Medical Association and the Iowa Veterinarian Medical Association are also Pet Safety Partners with Invisible Fence® Brand dealers.

 "The WVMA would like to thank Invisible Fence® Brand for being our pet safety partner and helping our members outfit departments throughout Wisconsin with these lifesaving tools," Brown Pokorny said.

-"Our ultimate goal is to outfit every fire station across the US and Canada with these lifesaving pet oxygen masks," said Kate Mach, Project BreatheTM Program Coordinator.
+"Our ultimate goal is to outfit every fire station across the US and Canada with these lifesaving pet oxygen masks," said Christina Landwehr, Project BreatheTM Program Coordinator.

-To get started with Project Breathe™ contact your local WVMA member veterinarian or find one online at www.wvma.org.
-For additional information contact Torrie at the WVMA at (888) 254-5202 or email@example.com .
-To learn more about Project Breathe™ visit www.invisiblefence.com/02.
+To get started with the Project BreatheTM Program contact your local WVMA member veterinarian or find one online at www.wvma.org.
+For additional information contact Jeremy at the WVMA at (888) 254-5202 or email@example.com .
+To learn more about the Project BreatheTM Program visit www.invisiblefence.com/02.